-Erotic, postmodernist vampire opus is the kind of movie that one would describe as “style over substance,” or perhaps this is the case of “style IS the substance.”
-The actors were perfectly casted.
-Deneuve’s glacial beauty is used to the film’s advantage.
-She also has this old European quality that fits the part so well.
-Bowie was born to play non-humans.
-Everything about him is unique.
-Sarandon creates fantastic contrast between her earthiness and Deneuve’s and Bowie’s larger-than-life personalities.
-They just make an interesting trio.
-Co-starring Dan Hedaya (Blood Simple) and Cliff De Young (Flight of the Navigator).
-Last film role of Silent Star Bessie Love (The Lost World).
-Willem Dafoe (Platoon) has a bit as a street punk.
+Sensuous, gorgeously baroque postmodernist vampire opus is the kind of movie that can be described as “style-over-substance,” or perhaps this is the case of “style IS the substance.”
+The Hunger is a super-stylish horror movie that cleverly channels old vampire legends and myths through modern sensibilities.

+Susan Sarandon creates a fantastic contrast between her earthiness and Deneuve and Bowie’s larger-than-life personalities — they just make an interesting trio.
+The astounding cast also includes Dan Hedaya (Blood Simple) and Cliff De Young (Flight of the Navigator).
+Last film role of silent star Bessie Love (The Broadway Melody).
+Willem Dafoe (The Last Temptation of Christ) has a bit part as a street punk.

 Conclusions & Final Thoughts:

 Despite the controversy surrounding the production — the homoerotic subtext raised more than a few eyebrows — The Hunger wasn’t the box office success its moribund studio, MGM, was hoping for.
 The movie has, however, gained a cult following over the years.
 It’s a movie that continues to divide horror aficionados — you be the judge.
 Followed by a short-lived TV series.
 Color, 97 minutes, Rated R.

 I agree – I liked this movie better the second time I watched it too.
 The love scene with Deneuve and Sarandon is quite mesmerising!
 Great review 🙂

 LikeLiked by 1 person

 Yes.
 The love scenes are very erotic and sensual.
 It doesn’t feel exploitative.

 I initially saw this film in the theaters when it was released, and there were a few walkouts, including my buddy who had to leave because of the amount of blood (which made him nauseous to the point of feeling faint).